Centre-Val de Loire: Economy

 The gross domestic product (GDP) of the region was 72.4 billion euros in 2018, accounting for 3.1% of French economic output.
 GDP per capita adjusted for purchasing power was 25,200 euros or 84% of the EU27 average in the same year.
 The GDP per employee was 99% of the EU average.

-An economic development agency, called Centréco, was created in 1994 by the Regional Council of Centre to promote the inflow of investments and the establishment setting-up of new businesses French and foreign companies in the Centre region.
-This ensures a mission of economic promotion, international support to regional companies and enhancement promotion of regional agrofood products via a regional signature, du Centre.
+An economic development agency, called Centréco, was created in 1994 by the Regional Council of Centre to promote the inflow of investments and the establishment of new businesses by French and foreign companies in the Centre region.
+This contributes to a mission of economic promotion, international support to regional companies, and the promotion of regional agrofood products via a regional signature, du Centre.

+Transport

+Tours Val de Loire Airport is the only airport in the region with only providing limited flights in some destinations.
+However, the region would normally uses Paris's Charles de Gaulle Airport as it provides more domestic and international destinations.
+It is accessible by train which takes an hour and 40 minutes from Tours.